darkhelmet/verboselogging/posts/get-your-wordpress-out-of-my-blogging-software.md

     snappier.
 Wordpress was a dog, even with all the caching tweaks I added to it.
 -   My blog has the bandwidth.
-Running my Wordpress based blog from home wasn’t a problem when it came to CPU power.
+Running my Wordpress based blog from home wasn't a problem when it came to CPU power.
 My server is a dual core AMD running 64-bit Ubuntu 8.04.2 with 4 GB of RAM, so my upload bandwidth was the bottleneck.
 With Heroku, at least I have some bandwidth.